Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

 Florida State Performance Insights (2022-23)

 - The Seminoles outscored opponents by 12.4 points per game last season, with a +408 scoring differential overall.
-They put up 79.3 points per game (ninth in college basketball) and allowed 66.9 per contest (245th in college basketball).
+They put up 79.3 points per game (ninth in college basketball) and gave up 66.9 per outing (245th in college basketball).

-- With 76.2 points per game in ACC matchups, Florida State tallied 3.1 fewer points per game in conference games compared to its overall average (79.3 PPG).
+- Florida State averaged 76.2 points per game last season in conference games, which was 3.1 fewer points per game than its overall average (79.3).

-- The Seminoles put up 86.3 points per game at home last year.
-In away games, they averaged 74.8 points per contest.
+- The Seminoles averaged 86.3 points per game when playing at home last season.
+On the road, they averaged 74.8 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.